freqtrade/freqtrade/docs/deprecated.md

 ### deprecation of bidVolume and askVolume from volume-pairlist

-Since only quoteVolume can be compared between assets, the other options (bidVolume, askVolume) have been deprecated in 2020.4.
+Since only quoteVolume can be compared between assets, the other options (bidVolume, askVolume) have been deprecated in 2020.4, and have been removed in 2020.9.